×

 Are healthcare and health insurance expensive in Ireland?

 "Healthcare and health insurance in Ireland can be expensive.
 The cost of healthcare in Ireland is largely dependent on the type of care needed and the provider chosen.
 Health insurance premiums can also be costly, and the cost of coverage can vary depending on the type of plan chosen.
-In general, healthcare and health insurance in Ireland can be expensive, but there are options available to help make it more affordable," remarked one expat in Ireland.
+In general, healthcare and health insurance in Ireland can be expensive, but there are options available to help make it more affordable," mentioned one expat in Ireland.

 CORNERSTONE RelocationCORNERSTONE Relocation